 The first of these is Callidora Longbottom, who, according to the tapestry is still alive, and who produced one son and one daughter.
 It is possible that she is Frank Longbottom’s grandmother.

-The second claimants from this cadet branch are no longer in the running, since the Crouch family is also now extinct, but in 1982 both Barty Crouch and his son were quite probably still alive, and walking free.
+The second claimants from this cadet branch are no longer in the running, since the Crouch family is also now extinct, but in 1982 both Barty Crouch and his son were still alive, and walking free.
+And Crouch Sr was certaily still alive at the time that CoS took place.

 Lestrange, Longbottom, Crouch.
 One really does have to ask oneself just what was behind that attack on the Longbottoms.
 Why were the Longbottoms attacked specifically.